 Since 1999, the Velmas – bassist Todd “Figaro” Minnick, guitarist Mike “Harvey” Grosshandler and drummer Michael “Bruce” Bruce – have been entertaining upstate New York.
-The band has become a favorite around Albany and Syracuse, NY, and is gaining popularity throughout the Northeastern U.S.
+The band has become a favorite around Albany and Syracuse, NY.

 In 2002, the Velmas released their debut album, Another Day At School.
 Since its release, the album has received rave reviews and has opened doors of opportunity for the band (see press page).